atomone-hub/atomone-docs/docs/getting-started/index.md

 # Engage with the AtomOne Community

+Start by learning how you can contribute to AtomOne.
+Check out this simple guide on how to begin building with AtomOne.

 ## 1. Participate in Discussions

 Atom.One is a community-driven ecosystem, and your voice matters.
 Join the conversation, ask questions, and share your thoughts on: